1: Join the Right Company at the Right Time

 Starting Over in MLM: What I Would Do Differently

-Lesson Learned: I would join the right MLM Company at the right time, before it was a household name and hit momentum and critical mass, but AFTER it had been in business a few years.
+Lesson Learned: I would join the right MLM Company at the right time, before it was a household name and hit momentum and critical mass, but AFTER it had been in business a few years and gone through the initial growing pains.

 - You want to be a in a company BEFORE the whole world knows about it.

-- Established, older network marketing companies are solid, but harder to grow because everyone has preconceived notions about the company.
+- Established, older network marketing companies are solid, but harder to grow because most people have heard of it before and have preconceived notions about the company.

 - Ground floor opportunities are very risky.